Ordinal definability in $L[\mathbb{E}]$: Local branch definability

-But then $f(\gamma)\notin\rg(i^\Tt_{\delta b})$, so $f(\gamma)\notin\rg(i^\Tt_{\alpha b})$, a contradiction.)
+But then $f(\gamma)\notin\rg(i^\Tt_{{\varepsilon} b})$, so $f(\gamma)\notin\rg(i^\Tt_{\alpha b})$, a contradiction.)

 So $b$ is appropriately computable from $(\Tt,t)$ and the parameter $(\alpha,\bar{\delta})$.
-But if we define another branch $b'$ from $(\Tt,t)$, in the same manner, but from some other parameter $(\alpha',\bar{\delta}')$, with $\alpha'\notin b$, then $Q(\Tt,b')\neq Q(\Tt,b)$, and this fact is first-order over $(Q,t)$, because we can compute the corresponding theory $t'$ of $Q(\Tt,b')$ by consulting the theories of the models along $b'$.
+But if we define another branch $b'$ from $(\Tt,t)$, in the same manner, but from some other parameter $(\alpha',\bar{\delta}')$, with $\alpha'\notin b$, then by the Zipper Lemma \cite[Theorem 6.10]{outline} and variants thereof, $Q(\Tt,b')\neq Q(\Tt,b)$, and this fact is first-order over $(Q,t)$, because we can compute the corresponding theory $t'$ of $Q(\Tt,b')$ by consulting the theories of the models along $b'$.
 So by demanding that the selected parameter results in a Q-structure whose theory agrees with $t$, we can actually compute the correct $b$ from $(\Tt,t)$ without the extra parameter. \end{case}

 \begin{case} $Q$ does not singularize $\delta$.